openhab/org.openhab.binding.zwave/doc/fakro/vmzsolarplus_0_0.md

 ### Parameter 3: Delay time

 delay to auto shade
-Delay time in minutes after which the shade is open or closed in auto mode Values in the range 0 to 30 may be set.
+<p&gtDelay time in minutes after which the shade is open or closed in auto mode</p&gt
+Values in the range 0 to 30 may be set.

 The manufacturer defined default value is ```0```.